Do you want to provide your four-legged best friend with the best food possible?

 The raw diet is also aptly known as BARF (bones and raw food) and it combines raw meat, primarily meaty bones such as chicken necks or beef bones with a smaller percentage of fruit, vegetables, eggs, yogurt, and organ meat.
 There are however many benefits and downsides of feeding them to your dog.

 This diet eliminates many food sensitivities and allergies to gluten, along with improving dental health and their natural prey drive.
-There are companies who make raw dog foods which you can purchase in store.
+There are companies who make raw dog foods such as the Purina Pro and Royal Canin which you can purchase in store.

 General Go-To Homemade Dog Food Recipes